chrik119/chrik119.github.io/README.md

-# This is my first website!!
+# This my Homepage
-I created this webpage because I was tired of google's default panels constantly changing and giving me unwanted panels.
-This way I can create as many panels as I would like.
+## Why make this?
+I created this webpage because I wanted a fun and stylish way to view the bookmarkers of my favorite an most visited websites.

+## What is interesting about this?
+Some of the features I like most about this website are:
+* It is responsive to multiple screensizes without needing to refresh.
+* I was able to create a whole effect in a div to show the backround behind it.
+* I was able to edit SVGs I found online to create more unique Icons.